Photoemission tomography of excitons in 2D systems: momentum-space signatures of correlated electron-hole wave functions: Results

-For $S_1$ in Figure~\ref{fig:composition}~(a), the BSE eigenvector (third column) mostly exhibits a six-fold symmetry.
-It is centered around the $K$ and $K'$ points and varies weakly along the contours of the horseshoes, thus leading only to small intensity variations along them.
-Contrary, in the case of $S_2$ in row~(b), the six-fold symmetry is broken by the BSE eigenvector, which exhibits a nodal plane perpendicular to the pump polarization, while being non-zero along the remaining four sides of the hexagonal BZ.
+For $S_1$, the BSE eigenvector (third column in Fig.~\ref{fig:composition}~(a)) mostly exhibits a six-fold symmetry.
+It is centered around the $K$ and $K'$ points and varies weakly along the contours of the horseshoes, thus leading only to small intensity variations (fourth column in Fig.~\ref{fig:composition}~(a)) along them.
+Contrary, in the case of $S_2$ in row~(b), the BSE eigenvector exhibits a nodal line perpendicular to the pump polarization --- which has broken the six-fold symmetry --- while being non-zero along the remaining four sides of the hexagonal BZ.
 Since the pump polarization was chosen along a high-symmetry direction (indicated by black arrows in the rightmost column), it acts as a symmetry axis for the BSE eigenvector and, consequently, for the resulting photoemission map.
-In contrast to the case of $S_1$, the regions around $K$ and $K'$ show much more details for $S_2$, particularly featuring nodal lines, which, upon multiplication of the BSE eigenvector with the horseshoe pattern produced by $|\mathcal{F}[\xi]|^2$ and $\delta_E$, suppress photoemission intensity.
-Unlike $S_1$, the regions around $K$ and $K'$ for $S_2$ exhibit more detailed features, including nodal lines, for which photoemission intensity is suppressed in the product of $X$ with the horseshoe pattern produced by $|\mathcal{F}[\xi]|^2$ and $\delta_E$.
+In contrast to the case of $S_1$, the regions around $K$ and $K'$ show much more details for $S_2$, particularly featuring small nodal lines, which, upon multiplication of the BSE eigenvector with the horseshoe pattern produced by $|\mathcal{F}[\xi]|^2$ and $\delta_E$, suppress photoemission intensity.
 Moreover, the local maxima are shifted off $K$ and $K'$.
-As can be seen in the last column of Figure~\ref{fig:composition}, the combination of all three factors effectively leads to a redistribution of spectral intensity within four out of the six horseshoes.
-By selectively accessing the different factors in Equation~\ref{eq:finalintensity}, we are thus able to deconvolute different contributions to the momentum maps.
-In the general case of multiple transitions to an exciton, however, the sums over different valence and conduction bands remain and, as a result, the above analysis would become less straightforward, especially due to the coherent summation of the electron part.
-Since in the present case of the \gls{hbn} model we found the most asymmetry arising due to the \gls{bse} eigenvectors in conjunction with the pump polarization, we will discuss this effect in more detail in the following.
+As can be seen in the last column of Fig.~\ref{fig:composition}, the combination of all three factors effectively leads to a redistribution of spectral intensity within the horseshoes.
+By selectively accessing the different factors in Eq.~\ref{eq:finalintensity}, we are thus able to deconvolute different contributions to the momentum maps.
+In the general case of multiple transitions within an exciton, however, the sums over different valence and conduction bands remain and, as a result, the above analysis would become less straightforward, especially due to the coherent summation of the electron part.
+Since in the present case of the hBN example we found the most asymmetry to arise due to the BSE eigenvectors in conjunction with the pump polarization, we will discuss this effect in more detail in the following.